hez/brew-dash/README.md

 settings such as the secrets key, set these and run `docker-compose up app` and you should be good to go.

+Updating to the latest is as easy as

+  - `docker-compose pull`
+  - `docker-compose up -d`

 ### Migrating with docker and releases

-Migrations can be run with the `BrewDash.Release` module, call it via docker compose `docker-compose run --rm app bin/brew_dash eval "BrewDash.Release.migrate"`.
+Migrations can be run with the `BrewDash.Release` module, call it via docker compose `docker-compose run --rm app eval "BrewDash.Release.migrate"`.

 ### Building the production image

-The production image can be built out of the included [Dockerfile](./Dockerfile) with the `docker build .` command.
+Build assets for production, currently the Dockerfile does not execute `mix assets.deploy` as `tailwindcss` binaries are not available for all target platforms.

+  - `mix assets.deploy`

+Build the docker image.

+  - `docker build .`

 ## Production Setup